mrnaim69/JavaScript/THE JAVASCRIPT.md

 this.username = username
 this.score = score
 }
-createUser.prototype.increment =
+createUser.prototype.increment = function(){
-function(){
 this.score++
 }
-createUser.prototype.printMe =
+createUser.prototype.printMe = function(){
-function(){
 console.log(`price is ${this.score}`);
 }
-const chai = new
+const chai = new createUser("chai", 25)
-createUser("chai", 25)
 const tea = createUser("tea", 250)
 chai.printMe()

-// Here's what happens behind the
-// scenes when the new keyword is used:
+// Here's what happens behind the scenes when the new keyword is used:

-// A new object is created: The
-// new keyword initiates the
-// creation of a new JavaScript object.
+// A new object is created: The new keyword initiates the creation of a new JavaScript object.

-// A prototype is linked: The
-// newly created object gets
-// linked to the prototype
-// property of the constructor
-// function.
-This means that it
-// has access to properties and
-// methods defined on the
+// A prototype is linked: The newly created object gets linked to the prototype property of the constructor function.
+This means that it has access to properties and methods defined on the constructor's prototype.
-// constructor's prototype.

-// The constructor is called: The
-// constructor function is called
-// with the specified arguments
-// and this is bound to the newly
-// created object.
-If no explicit
-// return value is specified from
-// the constructor, JavaScript
-// assumes this, the newly created
-//object, to be the intended
-// return value.
-The new object is
-// returned: After the constructor
-// function has been called, if it
-// doesn't return a non-primitive
-// value (object, array, function,
-// etc.), the newly created object
-//is returned.
+// The constructor is called: The constructor function is called with the specified arguments and this is bound to the newly created object.
+If no explicit return value is specified from the constructor, JavaScript assumes this, the newly created object, to be the intended return value.
+The new object is returned: After the constructor function has been called, if it doesn't return a non-primitive value (object, array, function, etc.), the newly created object is returned.